jedevc/fyp-report/report.md

 If I get round to it, also talk about a python web server for generating, building and transferring custom binaries.

+Additionally, this would be the place to talk about how solution scripts are automatically generated, and the provided utilities that go along with them.

 # Results

 No clue exactly what these will be yet.